William Powell (Liberal Democrat politician): Political career

-Powell represented Talgarth ward on Powys County Council since 2004 and has been active in rural regeneration projects, including the restoration of Talgarth Mill, of which he is a founder Director.
+Powell represented Talgarth ward on Powys County Council and has been active in rural regeneration projects, including the restoration of Talgarth Mill, of which he is a founder Director.
 He is also a Member of the FUW, a Governor of Talgarth CP School and Gwernyfed High School.
 He is also a member of the Lloyd George Society, where he serves on the Committee.
 He is a former member of the Brecon Beacons National Park Authority.

 For many years Powell has been one of the central figures in the European Movement in Wales.
 He was a founding Board Member of Wales in Europe and is an active Member of Wales Council European Movement, which he chaired for over a decade.
 In addition, he is a Council Member of the European Liberal Democrats (ALDE) which includes Liberal sister-parties from across Europe.
 In 1999 he stood for the Pro-Euro Conservative Party in the European election in Wales but joined the Liberal Democrats shortly afterwards.

+Member of the Welsh Assembly

 He was elected as the first Welsh Liberal Democrat Assembly Member for the Mid and West Wales region in the elections in May 2011.
 Following the election he was Welsh Liberal Democrat Spokesperson for Environment, Sustainable Development and Rural Affairs.

 Within the Assembly, Powell was Chair of the Petitions Committee throughout the 4th Assembly and a member for the Environment and Sustainability Committee.
 He represented the Welsh Liberal Democrats in the National Assembly on both the Commonwealth Parliamentary Association (CPA) and the British-Irish Parliamentary Assembly (BIPA).
 He was also Chair of the Cross Party Group on Europe.

-As Chair of the Assembly’s Petitions Committee, he was central to a number of successful petitions, including one on term-time school holidays, one calling for the construction of a second Dyfi bridge and a further one which successfully resulted in the reinstatement of the Diabetes Reference Group for Powys.
+As Chair of the Assembly's Petitions Committee, he was central to a number of successful petitions, including one on term-time school holidays, one calling for the construction of a second Dyfi bridge and a further one which successfully resulted in the reinstatement of the Diabetes Reference Group for Powys.

 In January 2014, the BBC and Western Mail reported that Powell had been given a formal warning by the Liberal Democrats for inappropriate behaviour towards a young female party activist.